 - “It’s about having a community of people you know.”

 - “Getting to work with the HP staff on the personal issues about family, money, and drama.”

 - "Having someone to go to when you're stressed out and don’t know what to do to solve a problem – a support system."

 - “Knowing the campus resources like tutoring, Financial Aid, and the Registrar’s is really helpful.”

-- “The classes during Summer Bridge helped me be ready for Seminar and gave me a chance to get to know some professors.
+- “The classes during SAILS helped me be ready for Seminar and gave me a chance to get to know some professors.
 Being in a college class setting helped me when I started classes.”

 - “Working with peer mentors is great because you get to learn from someone who has gone through it.”